republique-et-canton-de-geneve/input-ftp-transport/README.md

     Windows: <ArcGIS Server installation directory>\GeoEvent\sdk (for example, C:\Program Files\ArcGIS\Server\GeoEvent\sdk).
     Linux: <ArcGIS Server installation directory>/GeoEvent/sdk (for example, ~/arcgis/server/GeoEvent/sdk).

-In these directories, you will find the document 'GeoEvent Developer Guide.pdf', which explains how to build and deploy the composant.
+In these directories, you will find the document **GeoEvent Developer Guide.pdf**, which explains how to build and deploy the composant.